 The Leverhulme Trust - established by the Will of William Hesketh Lever, the founder of Lever Brothers.
 Since 1925 Leverhulme have provided grants and scholarships for research and education; today, Leverhulme are one of the largest all-subject providers of research funding in the UK, distributing approximately £80m a year.

 Unite Foundation - care leavers and students estranged from their families and studying at BU can qualify for free accommodation in Unite properties - open to both new and continuation students.

 BU subscribes to a funding database specifically for those looking for funding to support postgraduate studies, called The Alternative Guide to Postgraduate Funding.
 The guide is free for all BU students and staff - find out more about The Alternative Guide to Postgraduate Funding.
 Even if you are an undergraduate student, you may find the guide useful.

-If you've experienced issues with online gambling and feel that you're in need of support we've put together some guidance on what you can do to protect yourself.
+If you've experienced issues with online gambling and gaming, and feel that you're in need of support, we've put together some guidance on what you can do to protect yourself.